Starbucks Closing 8,000 Stores For An Afternoon, For Racial Bias Education

 Rosalind Brewer, the COO of Starbucks, spoke with NPR on Monday.
 She said watching the video of the arrest was painful.

 "As an African-American executive myself with a 23-year-old African-American son, it was very difficult to watch.
 The police should not have been called in this situation.
 And this is a teachable moment for all of us.
 And we take full responsibility to make sure that our company remains great," she said.
+"Unconscious bias training is critical and top of our list."

+A few years ago, the comedian W. Kamau Bell, who is black, was talking to his wife, who is white, at the Elmwood Cafe in Oakland.
+An employee tried to get him to leave, saying she thought he was trying to sell something.
+Bell described the incident in a blog post and an episode of This American Life.

+In the aftermath of the Starbucks arrests, Bell emphasized that the situation in the coffee shop was not unique.
+"Every day black people find themselves in simple situations where suddenly out of nowhere, we are treated like criminals," he wrote in an essay published by CNN.